ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 tags: ["bluetooth", "BLE", "reverse engineering", "data", "html", "javascript", "swift", "walkthrough"]
 toc: true
 math: false
-draft: true
+draft: false
 ---
 ## Background

 I recently had a need for a kitchen scale with some sort of data logging feature.
-Ideally the scale would have WiFi and push every measurement to a REST API, but I would have settled for the ability to export a .csv file with timestamps of my measurements
+Ideally the scale would have WiFi and push every measurement to a REST API, but I would have settled for the ability to export a [.csv file](https://en.wikipedia.org/wiki/Comma-separated_values) with timestamps of my measurements

 I couldn’t find the exact thing I was looking for, so I purchased an [Etekcity Luminary Kitchen Scale](https://etekcity.com/collections/kitchen-scales/products/eks-l221-sus-luminary-kitchen-scale).
 The Luminary has some pretty nice features including a 300 mAh battery charged via a USB-C port, [Bluetooth Low Energy (BLE)](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) connectivity, and the [VeSync app](https://www.vesync.com/app) for iOS and Android

 I unboxed the scale and downloaded the app, but I didn’t find a way to export the timestamped .csv file full of scale measurements that I was hoping for

 The BLE communication between the scale and the app should be pretty simple.
-Maybe I can reverse engineer it and liberate its data!
+Maybe I can reverse engineer it and liberate the data!

 ## LightBlue

-[LightBlue](https://punchthrough.com/lightblue-features/) by a company called Punch through bills itself as “The Go-To BLE Development Tool” and I think that’s a fair assessment
+[LightBlue](https://punchthrough.com/lightblue-features/) by a company called Punch Through bills itself as “The Go-To BLE Development Tool” and I think that’s a fair assessment

-I’m going to use the macOS version of LightBlue for this walk through but it is also available for iOS and Android
+I’m going to use the macOS version of LightBlue for this walk through, but it is also available for iOS and Android

-When you open LightBlue you’ll probably be prompted to give the app access to Bluetooth on your device, then you’ll see the scan screen where you can see all the BLE devices that have [advertised](https://en.wikipedia.org/wiki/Bluetooth_advertising) in the last few moments
+When you open LightBlue you’ll probably be prompted to give the app access to Bluetooth, then you’ll see the scan screen where you can see all the BLE devices that have [advertised](https://en.wikipedia.org/wiki/Bluetooth_advertising) in the last few moments

 ![scanning for scale](scanning_for_scale.png)

 LightBlue will show a surprising number of devices in the list!
-This will include your Apple devices including Mac, iPhone, AirTag, your other [Internet of things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) devices, maybe even your neighbor’s devices
+You will see your Apple devices including Mac, iPhone, AirTag, your other [Internet of things (IoT)](https://en.wikipedia.org/wiki/Internet_of_things) devices, maybe even your neighbor’s devices

-You’ll need to find the device you are trying to liberate in the list.
-This may require some sleuthing using the whether the device is on (and advertising) or off (not advertising), [received signal strength indicator (RSSI)](https://en.wikipedia.org/wiki/Received_signal_strength_indicator) to locate the device in question, or if you’re really lucky the device will advertise an obvious name like ours did: `Etekcity Nutrition Scale` (with a relatively high RSSI, so I can infer that it’s probably not my neighbor’s)
+You’ll need to find the device you are working with in the list.
+This may require some sleuthing: first checking whether the device is on (and advertising) or off (not advertising), using the [received signal strength indicator (RSSI)](https://en.wikipedia.org/wiki/Received_signal_strength_indicator) to physically locate the device (higher RSSI is generally nearer to you), or if you’re really lucky the device will advertise an obvious name like ours: `Etekcity Nutrition Scale` (with a relatively high RSSI, so I know it's the one sitting next to me)

 Next, we tap the device name so LightBlue can *interrogate* it (sounds intense!)